German Literature and authors online

 - Brecht, Berthold: probably best known German dramatist of the 20th century ("The Threepenny Opera", English information delivered from the International Bert Society

-- Mark Twain's essays about German
+- Mark Twain's essays about "The Awful German Language"

 - Epochs of German Literature, detailed information